Lee deLacy Lee deLacy

 #2.
 This is the Filter Icon and using this will further refine what documents are included to be compiled.
 There are various settings here which will be discussed later in this series.

-Don’t leave setting up the compiler to the last minute, close to a deadline.
-Use Collections to create a mini version of your book elements to test the Compile Formats ahead of your deadline to work out the kinks.
+Pro Tip - Use Collections to create a mini version of your book elements to test the Compile Formats ahead of your deadline to work out the kinks.
 Include one or two chapters, your Front and Back Matter, any cover art, and an Acts (or Parts) page if have one.
 Having a small slice of the future book to practice on allows you to fine tune the appearance of the Compile output quickly and make adjustments as you go.

 For example, for e-book formatting you should include a cover image, front matter, back matter and at least an Act, 1-2 Chapters, and several scenes with text.
 This will give you all the main elements you would find with an e-book.
 Trying a sample Compile will allow you to customize how your book outputs.
 The key point to remember with e-books is that each reader will view your file differently and may use different fonts as well so don’t worry so much about the perfect font.
 With e-books, the other element’s appearance, such as Chapters with Scenes with or without titles, is more important.